 Start to use writing to describe personal experiences

 Middle school is a time of major social and emotional growth.
-Your child may struggle to fit in even while looking for ways to be an individual.
-Don’t be surprised if your opinions seem to matter less or if your child doesn’t ask for your advice as often as before—that’s pretty common.
+Kids may struggle to fit in even while looking for ways to be an individual.
+And they may not ask for advice as often as before.
 It’s not uncommon for middle-schoolers to do these things:

 Bow to peer pressure to be like others